 Proud to be part of Trinity MAT

 We have developed a unique and innovative staffing structure that enables us to provide the very best learning experience for our students.
 It offers career progression, opportunities to develop and a chance to work on projects and developments that benefit the academy and influence the outcomes of the trust as a whole.
 Each member of our team makes a difference to the success of our young people.
-All staff, whether teaching or non-teaching have the opportunity to be a Vertical Tutor and take part in our exceptional student support system.
+All staff, whether teaching or non-teaching have the opportunity to be a form tutor and take part in our exceptional student support system.

 We have invested significantly in the professional development of our staff, offering bespoke CPD programmes for teaching and support staff at all stages of their career.
 These include a New Staff Induction Programme running throughout the first term for any staff joining the academy, including 10 Minute Tip coaches for the duration of the programme.